sheep0x/anidown/README.md

 2. send me a patch

-I plan to move the repo to Bitbucket.org, so that we don't have to deal with Git.
+I plan to move the repo to Bitbucket.org, so that things will get easier.

 If you know how to fix the mercurial-git bug or have any good suggestions about a better workaround, please tell me.
-And sorry again for the inconvenience.
+Sorry for the inconvenience.